dylanonelson/medium_clone/README.md

 ###Phase 6: Featured stories (~2 days)
 I will implement authentication in Backbone so that users new to the site can still read stories.
-I will build a home page for the site that will feature new and popular stories so that users can find new authors and tags to follow.
+I will build a home page for the site that will feature new or popular stories so that users can find new authors and tags to follow.
 In this phase I would also like to provide stable URLs for stories, whether or not you are signed in.